How to Quickly Reset Graphics Drivers in Windows 11

 Why reset your graphics driver?

 Graphics drivers act as a translator between your hardware and your screen.
 Sometimes, this translator gets stuck.
-Resetting it clears out minor errors so your display can start working properly again without losing your open apps or unsaved work.
+Resetting it clears out minor errors so your display can start working properly again.
+This is a common fix for a Windows 11 screen freeze or general display adapter troubleshooting.

 What happens when you do this?